erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Furthermore, one can optimize solutions in various ways.
 In spacecraft, as everywhere, different optimization goals exist e.g. torque accuracy, energy consumption or time required for a maneuver.
 Some of these optimizations might produce only local optima or not be able to guarantee torque accuracy between points in a torque trajectory.
-The reader is pointed toward chapter 7 of @LeveSpacecraftMomentumControl2015 for a discussion of CMG steering laws and a selection of literature from a vast field of research.
+The reader is pointed toward [@LeveSpacecraftMomentumControl2015, ch.
+7] for a discussion of CMG steering laws and a selection of literature from a vast field of research.

 ## CMG Workspaces